Reconstructive Eye and Face Surgery

 Blepharospasm Treatment – Benign essential blepharospasm is a condition that usually involves both eyes.

-Corrective Plastic Surgery - plastic surgery revision, repairing other’s work.
+Corrective Plastic Surgery – Plastic surgery revision, repairing others’ work.

-If you would like to consult with Dr. Patrinely or Dr. Soparkar about a plastic surgery procedure, click here to contact us.
+If you would like to consult with Dr. Patrinely, Dr. Soparkar, or Dr. Murdock about a plastic surgery procedure, contact us.
 We have several offices in Texas and Florida to serve you.